 In the Rendering Technique Options dialog, select a technique from the list on the left to make its options active on the right.
 When this dialog is first opened, the technique currently used by the view is selected.

-As changes are made in the Rendering Technique Options dialog, the 3D view automatically updates to reflect those changes for all techniques except Watercolor.
-To update views using these techniques, which take more time to draw than the others, click the Update button in the dialog.
+As changes are made in the Rendering Technique Options dialog, the 3D view automatically updates to reflect those changes.